realdanvanth/jsnake/README.md

 # jsnake
-jsnake is a simple linux terminal snake game
+jsnake is a simple linux terminal snake game that runs on java using ANSI code